recontemplator/getdata-015-CourseProject/CodeBook.md

 ```r
 tidy_data_means<-aggregate(tidy_data[,3:68], by = tidy_data[,1:2], FUN=mean)
 ```
 All the code necessary is already included into `run_analysis.R` script.
-And as a result `tidy-UCI-HAR-data-means.csv' is created which contains all aggregates (means) for all measurements for all combinations of Subject and Activity.
+And as a result `tidy-UCI-HAR-data-means.txt' is created which contains all aggregates (means) for all measurements for all combinations of Subject and Activity.

-Note: There are only 40 rows in `tidy-UCI-HAR-data-means.csv` because for one subject initial data mostly contains data related to only one activity type.
-Some subject have data about 2 different activity types, but there are no subjects with data related to 3 or more activity types. `tidy-UCI-HAR-data-means.csv' contains the same 68 columns (1 subectId, 1 ActivityName,33 -mean columns, 33 -std columns)
+Note: There are only 40 rows in `tidy-UCI-HAR-data-means.txt` because for one subject initial data mostly contains data related to only one activity type.
+Some subject have data about 2 different activity types, but there are no subjects with data related to 3 or more activity types. `tidy-UCI-HAR-data-means.txt' contains the same 68 columns (1 subectId, 1 ActivityName,33 -mean columns, 33 -std columns)